jpritikin/coach/content/posts/psilomethoxin-case-report-addendum1.md

 Pm will not do anything without your consent.
 Pm respects your choice.

+That is not to say that Pm has no inherent risk for anybody.
+This is just a small step toward characterizing its risk.

 For background, see [Psilomethoxin, My Case Report](/posts/psilomethoxin-case-report).

 ## Notes